 "And the nations of those who are saved shall walk in its light, and the kings of the earth bring their glory and honor into it.
 Its gates shall not be shut at all by day (there shall be no night there).
-Neither night or dark exists in heaven.
+Neither darkness or night exists in heaven.
 This is good news for kids - no more bedtime!
 Resurrected bodies won't require sleep.

 Verse 26, "And they shall bring the glory and the honor of the nations into it.
 But there shall by no means enter it anything that defiles, or causes an abomination or a lie..."
-This eternal city will never be soiled by sin again.
-The New Jerusalem will be inhabited by "only those who are written in the Lamb's Book of Life."

-And so I ask, is your name written in that Book?
+This eternal city will never be soiled by sin.
+The New Jerusalem is inhabited by "only those who are written in the Lamb's Book of Life."
+So I ask, do you trust the Lamb?
+Is your name written in His Book?

-Now in Revelation 22, John walks us inside the walls, through the city's gates, and there we find a garden!
+Now in Revelation 22 John walks us inside the walls, through the city's gates, and there we find a garden!
 Verse 1, "And he showed me a pure river of water of life, clear as crystal, proceeding from the throne of God and of the Lamb.
 In the middle of its street, and on either side of the river, was the tree of life, which bore twelve fruits, each tree yielding its fruit every month.
 The leaves of the tree were for the healing of the nations."
 There's a river, a throne, a street, a tree...

-Like all cities, heaven has a main street.
-John takes us cruising down the New Jerusalem's main drag.
-And there's a river splashing up in the middle of the street.
-Once, I spoke in San Antonio, where Kathy and I visited its Riverwalk.
+Like all cities heaven has a main street.
+And here, John cruises us down the New Jerusalem's main drag.
+And a river splashes up in the middle of the street.

+Once, I taught at a church in San Antonio, where Kathy and I visited its Riverwalk.
 A river runs through downtown.
-There's a walkway on either bank of the river.
+A walkway adorns both riverbanks.
 Heaven is a lot nicer than Texas, but it too has a Riverwalk!

 Throughout the Bible, in Psalm 1, Psalm 46, John 7, God is viewed as a river of refreshment flowing through our lives.
-In heaven, we'll literally drink from His River of Life.
+In heaven we'll literally drink from His River of Life.
 And notice it flows out of "the throne of God and of the Lamb."
-For all eternity, we'll be reminded that all that's good flows... not from us.. but to us from God.
+For all eternity we'll be reminded that all that's good flows... not from us... but to us from God.

-And on either side of the River of Life, John sees a tree.
+And on either side of the River of Life John sees a tree.
 Perhaps it's one tree that grows on both banks of the River, and the water runs through the tree trunk.
 Or the original language could indicate multiple trees.
 Maybe it's a row of trees growing on either bank.

-But Main Street in Heaven affords a welcomed sight.
+But Main Street in Heaven affords a welcomed sight...